secretGeek/til/asp.net_mvc/elmah.md

         <security allowRemoteAccess="0" />

-But if you need to see the logs remotely, you have to set that to "1" -- and then limit the access via standard location settings.
+But if you need to see the logs remotely, you have to set that to "1" &mdash; and then limit the access via standard location settings.

 e.g. Here I'm only allowing access to a user called leon.
 It's also important to make sure the handlers are under the secured location.